Le Freeport

 Le Freeport, formerly known as Singapore Freeport, is a high-security storage and display facility in Singapore.
-Since 2022, the facility is owned by Chinese cryptocurrency billionaire Jihan Wu through his holding company Bitdeer Technologies.
+Since 2022, the facility is owned by Chinese-born Singaporean cryptocurrency billionaire Jihan Wu through his holding company Bitdeer Technologies.
 Prior to that, a majority stake was held by Natural Le Coultre S.A. of art dealer and shipper Yves Bouvier.
 Opened near Singapore Changi Airport in May 2010, the facility is modelled after similar institutions in Geneva and Luxembourg.

 History

 The Freeport concept was pioneered by Swiss art dealer Yves Bouvier through his art shipping company Natural Le Coultre, who also founded the Freeports in Geneva and Luxembourg.
 Following the success of the concept in Europe, Bouvier expanded it to Asia in the early 2000s at a time when Singapore was beginning to implement a series of laws that increased banking secrecy, strengthened trusts and reduced taxes in order to develop into a global hub for private banking.
 At the same time, banking secrecy was rolled back in Switzerland, following greater scrutiny on the country's role as a tax haven.

 Bouvier and diamond dealer Alain Vandenborre are both shareholders in the Singapore Freeport.

-In 2022, the facility was purchased by Chinese cryptocurrency billionaire Jihan Wu through his holding company Bitdeer Technologies for (US$28.4 million).
+In 2022, the facility was purchased by Chinese-born Singaporean cryptocurrency billionaire Jihan Wu through his holding company Bitdeer Technologies for (US$28.4 million).